tcbeutler/node-training/README.md

 To see the solution to any step 'n', do `git checkout step-n-solved -f`

 ###To-do
-1. Swagger
-2. Express body parser, middleware, etc
+1. Express body parser, middleware, etc
-3. nock
+2. nock
-4. promises A+ / q
+3. promises A+ / q
-5. Jshint
+4. Jshint
-6. Istanbul code coverage
+5. Istanbul code coverage